Heathrow Disruption Continues Following Global BA IT Systems Glitch

-The airline aims to run all flights from Gatwick and most from Heathrow on Monday, following a Saturday IT outage that left thousands stranded
+Inquest begins after BA aimed to run all flights from Gatwick and most from Heathrow on Monday

-Disruption at Heathrow entered a third day on Monday following a worldwide systems crash at British Airways on Saturday that left thousands of passengers stranded.
+A worldwide systems crash systems crash at British Airways has caused significant disruption and flight cancellations since Saturday, with thousands of passengers stranded.

+It appears as though there is no sinsister explanation for the issue, which some have claimed is due to cost cutting and IT outsourcing.

 The outage, which BA blamed on a “power supply issue”, led to the cancellation of all its flights from both Heathrow and Gatwick on Saturday, with dozens more flights cancelled on Sunday.